“HOW THE %$#@ DID YOU GET THIS NUMBER? Take me off your call list!”

 You can’t just stumble across this kind of information with a Google search.
 Intent data is difficult to obtain without using a third-party service.
 (Is it any wonder a prospect feels like they’re being stalked, when they receive a cold call referencing information like this?)

-Now that we’ve classified the three types of sales intelligence, we’ll identify what you should definitely NOT to say in your cold call.
-Finally, we’ll talk about how to weave this too-personal data into a truly helpful conversation.
+Now that we’ve classified the three types of prospect data, we’ll identify what you should definitely NOT to say in your cold call.
+Finally, we’ll talk about how to weave personal data into a truly helpful conversation.

 What NOT to say in a cold call

-Updates about Intent and Opportunity data (“Scoops”) from DiscoverOrg include insights like this:
+Updates about Intent and Opportunity data (aka “Scoops”) from DiscoverOrg include insights like this:

 If you sell marketing automation software, you may imagine how helpful it would be to know that “Kroger employees have conducted significant online research into email deliverability.”